Understanding Inlays & Onlays

 Today's dental inlays and onlays are typically custom-made from high-grade dental porcelain or composite resins, providing a cosmetically pleasing match to the natural tooth color.
 In addition to their aesthetic appeal, inlays and onlays are more durable than traditional fillings, preserve more tooth structure, and strengthen the tooth to bear up to 50–75% more chewing forces.

-Inlays and onlays are an excellent choice for patients seeking durable, natural-looking, and minimally invasive restorations that effectively strengthen and protect their teeth.
+Inlays and onlays are an excellent choice for patients seeking durable, natural-looking, and minimally invasive restorations that effectively strengthen and protect their teeth while maintaining optimal oral health.

 *Talk to your dentist to determine if an inlay or onlay is the right solution for your dental care needs.